Franz Kamphaus

-Franz Kamphaus (born 2 February 1932) is a German Catholic priest, bishop emeritus of the Diocese of Limburg.
-He was bishop of the diocese from 1982 to 2007.
+Franz Kamphaus (2 February 1932 – 28 October 2024) was a German Catholic prelate, bishop emeritus of the Diocese of Limburg.
+He was bishop of the diocese from 1982 after teaching pastoral theology and homiletics at the University of Münster.
 He was the only German bishop to oppose Pope John Paul II in the matter of counseling pregnant women in conflict situations.
-Before being bishop, he taught pastoral theology and homiletics at the University of Münster; afterwards he became minister of a home for people with physical and mental disabilities in Aulhausen.
+After his term ended in 2007, he took residence in the St. Vincenzstift, Aulhausen, a home for people with physical and mental disabilities, where he first served as priest.

 Career

 Münster

-Born in Lüdinghausen as the fifth child of a peasant family, Kamphaus received his Abitur from the Collegium Augustinianum Gaesdonck.
+Born in Lüdinghausen as the fifth child of a peasant family, Kamphaus achieved his Abitur from the Collegium Augustinianum Gaesdonck.
 He studied theology and philosophy at the University of Münster and the Ludwig Maximilian University of Munich and was ordained as a priest on 21 February 1959 by the bishop of Münster, Michael Keller.
 He worked as Kaplan (assistant minister) in Münster and Ahaus.
 From 1964 he was responsible for the diocese's Predigtausbildung (education for sermon).